Bioenergy

-Bioenergy is energy made from biomass, which consists of recently living (but now dead) organisms, mainly plants.
+Bioenergy is a type of renewable energy that is derived from plants and animal waste.
+The biomass that is used as input materials consists of recently living (but now dead) organisms, mainly plants.
+Thus, fossil fuels are not regarded as biomass under this definition.
 Types of biomass commonly used for bioenergy include wood, food crops such as corn, energy crops and waste from forests, yards, or farms.
-The IPCC (Intergovernmental Panel on Climate Change) defines bioenergy as a renewable form of energy.
-Bioenergy can either mitigate (i.e. reduce) or increase greenhouse gas emissions.
-There is also agreement that local environmental impacts can be problematic.